CephalofairGames/merc-packs-faq/index.md

 <p><b>Invocation of Spirit (X, top)</b> Who is performing these attacks?
 How does this interact with Retaliate?</b> This is the Vermling making attacks, but acting as if they occupied the hex the bear occupies.
 Any situational bonuses will be based on the bear's location.
 The vermling does not need line of sight for these attacks; only the bear does.
 Retaliate, however, is based on the vermling's <i>actual</i> position, and will only cause damage if the vermling itself is within the enemy's retaliate range.</p>

-<p><b>Unbreakable Bond (8, top) Are both of these attack abilities performed from the bear's position or just the first?
+<p><b>Unbreakable Bond (8, top) Are both of these attack abilities performed from the bear's position or just the second one?
 How does this interact with retaliate?</b> Only the second attack ability is performed from the bear's hex.
 This is still the Vermling making attacks, but acting as if they occupied the hex the bear occupies.
 Any situational bonuses for the second attack will be based on the bear's location.
-The vermling does not need line of sight for the second attack; only the bear does.
+The vermling does not need line of sight for the second attack ability; only the bear does.
 Retaliate for both attacks is based on the vermling's <i>actual</i> position, and will only cause damage if the vermling itself is within the enemy's retaliate range.</p>

 <p><b>Unbreakable Bond (8, bot) Do I still need to play cards over the next three turns?
 What does it mean that the bear is taking two turns?</b> You will not play any cards during card selection, or do anything that happens on your turn.
 Your wounds will not cause damage, and your 'end of turn' conditions will not expire.
 The bear, on the other hand, is taking two full turns.
 Conditions such as Disarm and Muddle would end at the end of their first turn; they would not have these for their second turn.
 Wound would also do damage twice to them - once per turn taken.
 Any other persistent abilities you have out will function as normal, but will not move their use slots.</p>